mikolasan/mikolasan.github.io/src/markdown/science/cat-breeds-ontology.md

 ## And more!

-Did you now about DBpedia?
-It is a Large-scale, MultilingualKnowledge Base Extracted from Wikipedia.
+Did you know about DBpedia?
+It is a Large-scale, Multilingual Knowledge Base Extracted from Wikipedia.
 Check this out http://svn.aksw.org/papers/2013/SWJ_DBpedia/public.pdf